BalajiKs171095/mbcrump.github.io/_posts/2015-05-27-using-github-with-visualstudio-code.md

 ##Introduction

-[Visual Studio Code](https://code.visualstudio.com/) has built in Git support, but very few know how to actually use it on OSX with GitHub.
+[Visual Studio Code](https://code.visualstudio.com/) has built in Git support, but very few know how to use it on OSX with GitHub.
 Even in the [official docs](https://code.visualstudio.com/Docs/versioncontrol), there is only a few paragraphs on it.
-In this post, I'll show you an easier way.
+In this post, I'll show you how I set it up.

 ##Adding your project to GitHub